 The story takes place after the Stick of Truth adventure, and the familiar, lovable South Park gang has to begin a new adventure!
 This time, they try to become superheroes and create a franchise plan on how the story would flow with so many characters in their group.
 This causes an argument and eventually, the group was split into two, hence, a civil war has been made (this is an obvious satirical spinoff of the Avengers series by Marvel).
 As usual, players are still going to play as the new kid and they will be involved in a town-wide battle between these two superhero groups.

-The gameplay for South Park: The Fractured But Whole has a similar gameplay style to The Stick of Truth, but this has been drastically improved.
+South Park: The Fractured But Whole has a similar gameplay style to The Stick of Truth.
 Of course, the graphics/animation are the same as it still emulates the TV show, rather than a game.
 However, the battle system is where players can see a huge improvement.
 Characters can now move forward or backward to attack enemies and to avoid getting damaged.
-With your new found superhero powers, depending on the class you chose, each player has unique battle skills which they can use.
+With new-found superhero powers, depending on the class you chose, each player has unique battle skills which they can use.
 Also, the buddy system has improved in The Fractured But Whole.
 There are twelve buddies, as opposed to the six to the previous game.
-Each buddy has different skills to let you find hidden items or complete sidequests in the game.
+Each buddy has different skills to let you find hidden items or complete side-quests in the game.

 Character customization and classes

-Character customization has been improved greatly, and now players can pick any gender, which was unavailable from the previous game.
-South Park: The Fractured but Whole has more in-depth customization as there would be many classes that players can choose, and these classes are better than the previous game.
-All of the classes are actually inspired from actual comic franchises like Marvel and DC.
+Character customization has also been improved greatly.
+Players can now pick any gender, which was unavailable in the previous game.
+South Park: The Fractured but Whole has more in-depth customization as there are many classes that players can choose.
+All of the classes are inspired from actual comic franchises like Marvel and DC.
 As usual, these different classes will have different pros and cons.
 The great thing about the class system is that players are not really stuck in one class, and can designate points to different class archetypes.
 Of course, a role-playing game is not complete without its base stats, such as Spunk (magic and abilities), Brawn (strength), dexterity, speed, and much more.
 All of these are customizable as you level up.
 There are other editable features like race, religion, gender economic level, and more.
-This makes each player unique and gives the game itself a high replay value.
+This makes each player unique and gives the game itself a much higher replay value.